LucasKirsten/magnesita/README.md

 python train.py -pr data/md_raw_dataset.csv -pt data/md_target_dataset.csv -ps ./saves -v
 ```

-All models and data requires for then evaluate the training will be stored in the folder defined in the *-ps* argument.
+All models and data require for evaluating the training will be stored in the folder defined in the *-ps* argument.
 The split between training and testing data is also saved in this folder for posterior use in the test step.

 Example of output for training with *n_split=2* for the KFold algorithm: